 Yup!
 It’s much rarer, but definitely not impossible.
 Low FSH levels usually mean that one or more of the following is going on:

 - The hypothalamus or pituitary gland (the hormone control centres in the brain) aren’t working properly.

 - You’re not producing eggs (possibly because the hypothalamus or pituitary gland isn’t working properly).

-tumouris interfering with the brain’s ability to control the production of FSH.
+- A tumour is interfering with the brain’s ability to control the production of FSH.

 - You’re stressed.